nbardy/nerf_video_stylization/Readme.md

+## Neural Video Stylization
-A github repo to
+A github repo to collect style nerf code, video nerf code, and add the devops to make it all runnable.

-Neural Video Stylization

 1) Add a style loss
 2) Add a geometry loss
-3) Use CLIP for sttyle instead of VGG
+3) Use CLIP for style instead of VGG

-1) Add a style loss

 Taking inspiration from below we train a pair of networks to do style and realistic rendering.
 We use propose to use a LORA to train the style output.
 We also use CLIP instead of VGG to add text guidance